mehalter/ansible-rhel7-stig/README.md

 This is a work in progress of an Ansible playbook that will audit and harden RHEL7 to the DoD STIG v2r6.

+This is heavily based on the [MindPointGroup/RHEL7-STIG](https://github.com/MindPointGroup/RHEL7-STIG) Ansible role